 7. If what was promised does not occur, even though the time for its occurrence had been fixed then that must not make you doubt the promise.
-Otherwise your intellect will be obscured and the light of you innermost heart (sareera) extinguished.
+Otherwise, your intellect will be obscured and the light of your innermost heart (sareera) extinguished.

-9. Actions differ because of the inspirations of the states of being differ.
+9. Actions differ because of the inspirations of the states of being different.

 10. Actions are lifeless forms (suwar qaa’ima), but the presence of an inner reality of sincerity (sirr al-ikhlaas) within them is what endows them with life-giving Spirit.

 11. Bury your existence in the earth of obscurity, for whatever sprouts forth, without having first been buried, flowers imperfectly.

 12. Nothing benefits the heart more than a spiritual retreat wherein it enters the domain of meditation (maydaan fikra).

 13. How can the heart be illumined while the forms of creatures are reflected in its mirror?
 Or how can it journey to Allah while shackled by its passions?
 Or how can it desire to enter the Presence of Allah (hadratullah) while it has not yet purified itself of the stain of its forgetfulness?
 Or how can it understand the subtle points of mysteries (daqaa’iq al-asraar) while it has not yet repented of its offenses?

 14. The Cosmos (al-kawn) is all darkness.
 It is illumined only by the manifestation of Allah (Dhuhoorul Haqq) in it.
 He who sees the Cosmos and does not contemplate Him in it or by it or before it or after it is in need of light and is veiled from the sun of gnosis by clouds of created things (al-aathaar).